-After i received my degree i started working in Abbott Laboratories, where i learned a lot about supplements, ingredients, injections.
+After I received my degree I started working in Abbott Laboratories, where I learned a lot about supplements, ingredients, injections.
 At the time I had no idea how much important and helpful information I was fed, which still helps me today.

 In what way was that information so helpful to you?

 I then took everything I learned and expanded my experience.
 I eventually moved on to coordinating luxury events for fragrance companies such as Burberry, Joe Malone, and others.
-Further down the line i switched gears and worked in L’Oreal’s PR department.
+Further down the line I switched gears and worked in L’Oreal’s PR department.
 The experience was amazing, the company was impeccable, although the work was intense.
 I then decided to take the work I was putting into a company and channel that same energy into my own online magazine, in which MyTopFace was born!

 Beauty Bloggers and other magazines demonstrate similar work compared to MyTopFace.
 What puts the fine line between your work and theirs?

 The fine line is that we do not advertise beauty companies and we are not getting paid for reviewing products.
 We are independent, while most bloggers are openly or hidden sponsored.
 We do receive offers for paid/sponsored articles but we always refuse, we are not associated with any brand, but represent independent makeup journalism.
 We do receive a lot of inquiries to collaborate and those are very welcome, but we conduct research before deciding which product/brand to proceed with.
-Brands provide my team and I with their products in order to efficiently review every aspect that reader is looking for.
+Brands provide us with their products in order to efficiently review every aspect that the reader is looking for.
 My team includes makeup artists, writers, editors, and individuals who support our online magazine.
 Our writers know several languages, have quality education in journalism, and writers of many books.
-I am very proud of my team and with that said, we are far from a beauty blog, we are magazine.
+I am very proud of my team and with that said, we are far from a beauty blog, we are a magazine.

 What hard work goes to entailing MyTopFace collaborates with a company?

-Without requirement, we collaborate with brands that have just as much interest in collaborating with us as we do with them.
+Without the requirement, we collaborate with brands that have just as much interest in collaborating with us as we do with them.
 A huge amount of research is required to help us gain helpful and resourceful insight to provide to our readers.
 The same amount of work is put in when we write about salons, clinics, spas, and much more including special treatments from Kryolife!

 Are brands ever required to pay a fee for having their products tested and reviewed?